Quandle theory and the optimistic limits of the representations of link groups

 In \cite{Cho13a}, we could not prove the existence of a solution of $\mathcal{H}$, in other words $\mathcal{S}\neq \emptyset$, so we assumed it.
 However, the following theorem proves the existence by directly constructing one solution from the given boundary-parabolic representation $\rho$ together with the shadow-coloring.

-\begin{thm} Consider a shadow-coloring of a link diagram $D$ induced by $\rho$ which satisfies Lemma \ref{lem1} and the potential function $V(z_1,\ldots,z_n, w_k^j,\ldots)$ from $D$.
+\begin{thm} Consider a shadow-coloring of a link diagram $D$ induced by $\rho$ and the potential function $V(z_1,\ldots,z_n, w_k^j,\ldots)$ from $D$.
 For each side of $D$ with the side variable $z_k$, arc-color $a_l$ and the region-color $s$, as in Figure \ref{pic18}, we define

 Also, if the positive crossing $j$ in Figure \ref{ze=zf}(a) is degenerate, then we define

 and, if the negative crossing $j$ in Figure \ref{ze=zf}(b) is degenerate, then we define

 Then $z_k^{(0)}\neq 0,1,\infty$, $(w_k^j)^{(0)}\neq 0,1$ for all possible $j, k$, and $(z_1^{(0)},\ldots,z_n^{(0)},(w_k^j)^{(0)},\ldots)\in\mathcal{S}$. \end{thm}